We reveal the top 14 most common home renovation mistakes that Singapore homeowners face.

 You must be thinking, sure boh?

-You may question the need to pay the additional fee for an interior designer.
+You may question the need to pay more for an interior designer.

 But the truth is, they not only can help you avoid costly renovation mistakes but also increase the value of your home.